 The policies under consideration for our index as well as their categorizations have been established in accordance with experts from the Austrian Environmental Agency.
 We identified two broad categories: 1) Taxes mainly affecting the investment decision to buy a new car and 2) measures affecting the usage of cars.
 Table 1 outlines this structure and lists the individual indicators (policies) for each category, which are explained in more detail below.
 We focus our analysis on policies that directly impact combustion engine vehicles.
 We exclude subsidies on electric vehicles, because our sample-period ends in 2019 and until very recently electric vehicles in Austria were almost nonexistent relative to combustion-engine cars, making an analyses of the effect of policies directly promoting the switch to electric vehicles in our framework infeasible.

-We focus our analysis on national policies and did not include EU regulations explicitly.
-However, our econometric model controls for EU directives, such as the fleet regulation and the biofuels directive, indirectly.
+We focus our analysis on national policies and did not include EU regulations, such as the fleet regulation and the biofuels directive.
 The EU fleet regulation sets emissions limits on newly registered cars, while the biofuels directive set minimum shares for the use of biofuels and other renewable fuel in the transport sector.
 Both policies directly impact the efficiency of vehicles and as a result CO2 emissions.
 We capture this mechanism in our model described in Section 3 by directly including an indicator for energy-efficiency in our analysis.
-This indicator freely interacts with all other policies directly captured in the index as well as with remaining endogenous variables in the model.